JuliaLang/Juleps/GcExtensions.md

 Specific use cases that we are trying to address are:

-* *Allowing the Julia GC to manage foreign objects with arbitrary layouts.* Not all objects -- especially those from preexisting libraries -- fit Julia's type system, for example, specialized container types written in C/C++.
-Such objects can comprise multiple memory blocks that require a custom marking mechanism and may also require finalizers written in C.
+1. *Allowing the Julia GC to manage foreign objects with arbitrary layouts.* Not all objects -- especially those from preexisting libraries -- fit Julia's type system, for example, specialized container types written in C/C++.
+Such objects can comprise multiple memory blocks that require a custom marking mechanism and may also require low-level finalizer behavior written in C.
-* *Providing additional roots to the GC.* Currently, to have additional roots, they must be stored in a location that is visible to Julia.
+2. *Providing additional roots to the GC.* Currently, to have additional roots, they must be stored in a location that is visible to Julia.
   This can be expensive if such roots are updated frequently or are contained in data structures that would have to be laboriously translated into a format usable by Julia.
 Instead, we want to allow for roots to be discoverable at the beginning of a garbage collection.
-* *Conservative scanning of stack frames and objects.* Currently, scanning does have to be precise.
+3. *Conservative scanning of stack frames and objects.* Currently, scanning does have to be precise.
 If we desire to use the GC for foreign code that requires conservative scanning (especially for foreign stack frames), then it is necessary to have functionality